StatsReporting/stargazer/README.md

 The python package is object oriented now with chained commands to make changes to the rendering parameters, which is hopefully more pythonic and the user doesn't have to put a bunch of arguments in a single function.

-I'm just making this in my free time, so please feel free to contribute or log issues when you see them.

 ## Installation

-You can install this package with `pip install stargazer` or just clone the repo and take the `stargazer.py` file since it's the only one in the package.
+You can install this package through PyPi with `pip install stargazer` or just clone the repo and take the `stargazer.py` file since it's the only one in the package.

 ### Dependencies